ssbc/async-append-only-log/README.md

-# Async flumelog
+# Async log

 This module is heavily inspired by [flumelog-aligned-offset].
 It is an attempt to implement the same concept but in a simpler fashion, making it easier to reason about the code.
-Flumelog is the lowest part of the SSB stack, so it should extremly stable while still maintaining good performance.
+A log is the lowest part of the SSB stack, so it should extremly stable while still maintaining good performance.

-An async flumelog consists of a number of `blocks`, that contain a number of `record`s.
+An async log consists of a number of `blocks`, that contain a number of `record`s.
 A `record` is simply it's `length`, as a 16-bit unsigned integer, followed by the `data` bytes.
 A record must be in one and only one block, which means there probably will be some empty space at the end of a block.
 Blocks are always written in full.

 ```
 <block>